SameeckBhatia/Py-Tax-Estimator/README.md

   - British Columbia, Ontario
   - California, Florida, Pennsylvania, New York, Texas

+## Calculator Files

+The code depends on two Python files, a frontend and a backend, that allow the user to interact with the calculator.

+The files are:
+- `calculator.py`
+- `interface.py`

 ## Data Files

 The code relies on two CSV files containing tax bracket data for different countries and states/provinces.
-These files need to be structured appropriately to ensure accurate tax calculations.

 The files are:
 - `federal_brackets.csv`